AndreaFan123/AndreaFan123/README.md

 **A11y village**

-We're a group of individuals who devote our free time to producing accessible content.
+We're a group of individuals who devote our free time to producing accessibility contents in Traditional Chinese.
 I'm responsible for managing our social media accounts as well as translating articles about accessibility.

 - [a11y village Medium](https://medium.com/@accessdiversers)